-- 175. The existing commitment58 of housing land at April 2020 is large and shapes the GNLP strategy.
+176-177.
+The existing commitment of housing land at April 2020 is large and shapes the GNLP strategy.
 The existing allocations, including Site Allocation plans, Area Action Plans and Neighbourhood Plans, derive from the Joint Core Strategy (JCS).
 These allocations have been demonstrated to be sustainable and, except for later phases of some larger sites where delivery is unlikely before 2038, they are included in this strategy.
-This deliverable commitment, including uplift on existing allocations and homes delivered since the start of the plan period in April 2018, provides 74% of the total housing growth identified in this plan to 2038. - 176.
-The Government produced a standard methodology for identifying local housing need in 201959 which requires forecasts to be based on the 2014 household projections unless there are exceptional local circumstances.
-Consequently, this plan follows the required approach and local housing need derived from the 2014-based household projections is set out in row A of Table 6 below.
-This local household need is the target against which land supply will be measured. - 177.
-To ensure the identified need can be met, it is normal practice to identify additional potential supply to buffer against under-delivery, typically around 10%.
-This plan includes a significantly larger buffer to provide the potential to accommodate higher growth rates as signalled
+This deliverable commitment, including uplift on existing allocations and homes delivered since the start of the plan period in April 2018, provides 74% of the total housing growth identified in this plan to 2038.

+177.178.
+The Government produced a standard methodology for identifying local housing need in 2019 which requires forecasts to be based on the 2014 household projections unless there are exceptional local circumstances.
+Consequently, this plan follows the required approach and local

-58 Housing Commitment is sites which are allocated or have permission for housing development
+&lt;sup>58 Housing Commitment is sites which are allocated or have permission for housing development

-59 Detail available here.
+&lt;sup>59 Detail available here.
 The GNLP is being produced under transitional arrangements using the 2014 household forecasts as the basis for establishing housing need.
 Recognising that the 2018-based projections indicate that growth may be higher, there is a significant delivery buffer, a contingency site and the plan makes use of only a proportion of its projected windfall delivery as a windfall allowance.